charlie5001/TGSAPP/index.md

 ## TGS Timetable App

-Disclaimer: THis app is only useable in the country of New Zealand.
+Disclaimer: This app is only downloadable in the country New Zealand of New Zealand.

 The TGS Timetable app is a great companion.

-If you have any question feel free to ask.
+If you have any questions feel free to ask.